marijazhiv/marijazhiv/README.md

 I am a Student from Novi Sad, Serbia.

 👩‍🎓 I’m studying Software Engineering and Information Technologies at the Faculty of Technical Sciences.
+In addition to my studies, I enjoy working with various programming languages and tools, including Java, Python, and C#, and I actively participate in coding challenges and hackathons to enhance my skills.
+I’m also keen on cloud computing and DevOps practices, which I believe are essential in today’s software landscape.

 🔭 Exploring Artificial Intelligence and Machine Learning.

+I look forward to connecting with like-minded individuals and exploring opportunities that allow me to grow and contribute to the tech community!

 ## 🌐 My profiles